SteeltoeOSS/eShopOnContainers/README.md

 ## Steeltoe Edition

-This fork exists to demonstrate Steeltoe libraries and eventually deployment to Pivotal Cloud Foundry.
+This fork exists to demonstrate Steeltoe libraries and deployment to Pivotal Cloud Foundry.

 Changes to date include: